Swiss Army knife: Origins

-The Swiss Army Knife was not the first multi-use pocket knife.
+Multi-tool pocket knives have been made since at least the mid-19th century.
 In 1851, in Moby-Dick (chapter 107), Herman Melville mentions the "Sheffield contrivances, assuming the exterior – though a little swelled – of a common pocket knife; but containing, not only blades of various sizes, but also screwdrivers, cork-screws, tweezers, bradawls, pens, rulers, nail files and countersinkers."